semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 To add Semgrep into your Buildkite pipeline:

 1. Create or edit a `pipelines.yml` configuration file to add a Semgrep command as part of your pipeline.
 Refer to the [BuildKite code snippet](#buildkite-code-snippet).
 This configuration file can also be stored within Buildkite.
-2. Optional: You can also review the [Buildkite steps definition](https://buildkite.com/docs/pipelines/defining-steps) to help with editing the configuration file.
+2. Optional: Review the [Buildkite steps definition](https://buildkite.com/docs/pipelines/defining-steps) to help with editing the configuration file.
 3. If you are using Buildkite to store the configuration, save the file.
 Otherwise, commit the configuration file into the `/.buildkite` folder within the target repository.
 4. The Semgrep job starts automatically upon detecting the `pipelines.yml` commit in the previous step.
 5. Customize the job's behavior, such as its rules to scan and files to ignore.